pmerson/technical-experiment-template/technical-experiment-template.md

 TO-DO: record here the partial or final conclusions and results of the technical experiment.

 ## Objective
 TO-DO: describe here the objectives that motivated this technical experiment.
-Usually, a design decision is made based on the experiment.
+Usually, a design decision will be made based on the results of the experiment.
 Explain what decision that is and what system(s) will be affected.
+Hint: try to articulate the objective as a technical question that you need to answer.
+Example: what is the minimum bandwidth for my app to stream video at 25 fps on HD?

 ## Status
 [Planned | In progress | Suspended | Canceled | Concluded]